dutchLuck/ihad/README.md

 For example a pseudo comma separated variable (CSV) output may be simulated with "-S ,".
 Note however, that the last line in this case will have too many commas, if it is shorter than the normal line length.
+The dump can be started at an offset into a file, using the -b X option.